Teen Mbaye Seals AFCON Last-16 Victory For Senegal Over Sudan

 Rattled by an early Aamir Abdallah goal for Sudan, Senegal recovered to lead 2-1 at half-time through a Pape Gueye brace.
 Mbaye then put the outcome beyond doubt after 77 minutes.

-It was predicable result as Senegal are 99 places higher in the world rankings than Sudan, who were representing a country ravaged by civil war since April 2023.
+It was predictable result as Senegal are 99 places higher in the world rankings than Sudan, which was representing a country ravaged by civil war since April 2023.

 Senegal made six changes to the team that started a 3-0 win over Botswana in their final group match.
 A notable absentee was suspended captain and centre-back Kalidou Koulibaly.